sony/esstra/samples/hello/README.md

 $ gcc hello.c -o hello
 ```

-Note that ESSTRA Core does not affect the behavior of the binary.
+Note that the ESSTRA Core does not affect the behavior of the binary.
 When you
 run the generated binary `hello`, you will get the following result:

 ```sh